lammps/lammps/doc/src/compute_heat_flux.rst

 .. warning::

-   The compute *heat/flux* has been reported to produce unphysical values for three and larger many-body interactions such as angles, dihedrals and torsions, when used with :doc:`compute stress/atom <compute_stress_atom>`, as discussed in :ref:`(Surblys) <Surblys2>` and :ref:`(Boone) <Boone>`.
+   The compute *heat/flux* has been reported to produce unphysical values for angle, dihedral and improper contributions when used with :doc:`compute stress/atom <compute_stress_atom>`, as discussed in :ref:`(Surblys) <Surblys2>` and :ref:`(Boone) <Boone>`.
    You are strongly advised to